Norbiton has no Gothic King. No apparatus of State. No civil service, no Council of Ten.

 The Ideal City has no bureaucracy of knowledge.
 No roles of any sort, to speak of.
 Nothing categorical to work with.
 It is peopled only by a motley of philosophes, of scratching, slouching, yawning souls.

-How then can Norbiton hope to ground itself in knowledge?
+How then can Norbiton: Ideal City hope to ground itself in knowledge?
 Conduct an audit of its parts?
 Because without such a groundwork, what is a city but a sequence of accidents?
 Without such a groundwork, how can we invite the structures of the city to repeat themselves?

 These are not charming ephemera.
 They are a version of the cosmos knowing itself.
 To the Gothic sensibility, to begin to enumerate was to invoke enumeration; to begin systematically to name, was to invoke naming; and what was the Cosmos if not creation enumerated, named, sorted?

-Thus each carved figure is emblematic of a whole: we have a feline, eating a slab of honeycomb labelled by bees.
+Thus each carved figure is emblematic of a whole: we have a feline, contesting possession of a slab of honeycomb with some bees.
 There is a measurer, counting scoops of meal into a tub.
 There is a stonecutter, shaping himself out of stone.

 Later, across the water on the isle of San Giorgio and the Giudecca, Palladio will impatiently build his churches, San Giorgio Maggiore and the Redentore, simple white diagrams of forces.
 The only way to understand the Gothic, he shouts across the water, is through the classical.
 The classical explains the Gothic, as it explains all architecture.
 It may paint no pictures, but it does the math.
 The Cosmos?
 Mere ornament.
 And ornament can be stripped back to reveal structure.
 By definition, the classical knows itself because it exists by virtue of an idea.